 Christopher Juneau has been with SAP Concur for 17 years.
 Mr. Juneau has extensive international experience having managed Marketing for Australia, Asia-Pacific for three years where he opened numerous new markets.
 He also spent nearly two years in Europe where he opened Concur’s European Centre of Excellence in Prague, Czech Republic and opened new markets in central Europe.
 He has served on the board of the Global Business Travel Associations and has spoken at numerous Corporate Travel conferences around the world.
 He resides in Seattle, WA when not traveling internationally.
 He received his Masters in Business Administration degree from Emory University and holds a Bachelor of Science Degree in Chemical Engineering from Louisiana State University.

-Denise Nelsen is senior vice president, Operations Services and U.S. Alignment with Starbucks.
-In this role, Denise is responsible for leading the operations services and alignment team.
-Denise’s team drives operationalizing key initiatives in Starbucks retail stores and owns core operations capabilities, including: operational excellence, deployment, customer service and inventory management.
-She also leads the alignment and planning process for Starbucks’ U.S. business.
+Denise Nelsen is senior vice president, Operations Services.
+In this role, Denise is responsible for leading our operations services.
+Denise’s team drives operationalizing key initiatives in Starbucks retail stores and owns core operations capabilities, including: operational excellence, deployment, customer service, labor, communications and inventory management.

 Ryan Gibson Bio